Core: Data and Discovery (CDAD-UH)

 • Crosslisted with: Core: Data Discovery

-CDAD-UH 1020EJQ Challenges in Global Health (4 Credits)
+CDAD-UH 1020EJQ Challenges in Global Health: Wash your hands of it.
+(3 Credits)

 Typically offered January term

-Why are clean water, sanitation and hygiene (WASH) programs still failing in so many places in the world?
+Challenges in Global Health: Wash your hands of it: Why are clean water, sanitation and hygiene (WASH) programs still failing in so many places in the world?
 In this course we tackle this question as a lens through which to investigate challenges in global health.
-Addressing global health issues requires a robust understanding of the history of health development and reasons behind successes and failures of public health initiatives in the developing world.
-Together, we will explore the social, political, and biological bases of primary public health challenges in the WASH sector.
-Case studies will center on Nepal from the perspective of applied medical anthropology.
-Using data from an active WASH program in Nepal, students will work in teams on basic data manipulation, analysis, and visualization and then present findings virtually to a group of project planners, NGO staff, and other stakeholders interested in project evaluation in Nepal.
-NOTE: Pending feasible international travel conditions, this course will include a seminar in Nepal.
+Addressing global health issues requires a robust understanding of the history of health development and reasons behind successes and failures of public health initiatives in different settings.
+We will explore the social, political, and cultural bases of the primary public health challenges in the WASH sector.
+Case studies will center on Nepal using the analytical frame of applied medical anthropology.
+Using data from an active WASH program in Nepal, students will work in teams on basic data manipulation, analysis, and visualization, will travel to Nepal to witness WASH challenges first-hand and will discuss findings with a group of WASH project planners, NGO staff, and other stakeholders.
+This course includes a regional academic seminar to Nepal.
+This course will be offered in June-Term 2025.

 Grading: Ugrd Abu Dhabi Graded